avalonmediasystem/react-structural-metadata-editor/README.md

 yarn dev
 ```

 Open up a browser and navigate to: http://localhost:3001/.
-Hot reloading via `webpack-hot-middleware` is enabled for the Node.js server implemented with Express.js, so you'll see live updates in the browser during development.
+Hot reloading via `webpack` is enabled, so you'll see live updates in the browser during development.

 ## Development